tbilloud/gate-pixel/README.md

 The 1st time you run a simulation, Gate10 will install Geant4 datasets, which can take a while.
 This is done only once.

 TIP: if re-installing the virtual environment, save time buy copy-pasting the datasets folder, located in `venv/lib/python3.11/site-packages/opengate_core/geant4_data`

-If using optional reconstruction functions (i.e. you installed cupy, torch, CoReSi, and/or custom functions), also try, with non-installed functions commented out:
+If using optional reconstruction functions (i.e. you installed cupy, torch, CoReSi, and/or custom functions), also try:

 ```
 python3 examples/compare_recos.py